iceorb/CIFAR-100NOISY-COTEACHING/README.md

 - CNN w/ Coteaching

   Achieved similar performance as ResNet model unfortunately.
 Changes may need to be made to the loss function to account for the added complexity of 100 classes.

+  *Addendum, in order to improve validation accuracy, a few things were added-- firstly, data augmentation was mistakenly being performed on the validation set, which is no longer the case.
+Further, addtl data augmentation was added to help the model generalize even further in order to prevent severe overfit on the training data.
+In which case, the results of the validation accuracy increased by 12%, and the testing accuracy increased by about 3-4%.

 ### Dataset